Terry A. Davis: Recognition, criticism and following

+Throughout his life, Davis believed that he was under constant persecution from federal agents, particularly those from the Central Intelligence Agency (CIA).
+He was controversial for his regular use of offensive slurs, including racist and homophobic epithets, and sometimes rebuked his critics as "CIA niggers".
+In one widely circulated YouTube video, he claimed that "the CIA niggers glow in the dark; you can see them if you're driving.
+You just run them over."
+Davis would also coin the term "glowie", which is based on the aforementioned phrase, and would later be used by various far-right online groups to denote an undercover federal agent or informant.
+Psychologist Victoria Tischler doubted that Davis' intentions were violent or discriminatory, but "some of these antisocial behaviors became apparent" through his mental illness, which is "something really common to people with severe mental health problems."

+Such outbursts, along with the operating system's "amateurish" presentation, ultimately caused TempleOS to become a frequent object of derision.
+Davis addressed concerns about his language on his website, stating that "when I fight Satan, I use the sharpest knives I can find."

 Death

-During his final months, Davis struggled with periods of homelessness and incarceration.
+During his final two months, Davis struggled with periods of homelessness and incarceration.
 He stopped taking medication because he believed that it limited his creativity.
 Some fans helped him by bringing him supplies, but he refused their housing offers.
-After living with his sister in Arizona, Davis traveled to California, and in April 2018, stopped in Portland, Oregon.
-Local police were informed that Davis may be a threat, since he had stated a willingness to kill if asked by God.
-In June, Portland police informed officials in the nearby town of The Dalles that they had received word that Davis may be headed there.
+After living with his sister in Arizona, Davis traveled to California, and in April 2018, he stopped in Portland, Oregon.
+Police in the city of The Dalles, approximately 90 mi east of Portland, were informed by locals about Davis.
 No further complaints were received about Davis.

-In his final video, recorded on a bench at the Dalles Wasco County Library and uploaded hours before his death, he explained that he had removed most of his videos because he did not wish to "litter" the Internet, and that he had learned how to "purify" himself.
+In his final video, recorded on a bench at The Dalles Wasco County Library, and uploaded hours before his death, he explained that he had removed most of his videos because he did not wish to "litter" the Internet, and that he had learned how to "purify" himself.
 At the very end, he states: "It's good to be king.
 Wait, maybe.
 I think maybe I'm just like a little bizarre little person who walks back and forth.
 Whatever, you know, but..."

-On the evening of August 11, 2018, while walking alongside railroad tracks in The Dalles, Oregon, Davis was struck and killed by a Union Pacific train.
-Investigators could not determine whether his death was suicide or accidental, although the train engineer believed his death to be a suicide.
+On the evening of August 11, 2018, while walking alongside railroad tracks in The Dalles, Davis was struck and killed by a Union Pacific train.
+Investigators could not determine whether his death was suicide or accidental.
 The police report stated that Davis was walking with his back toward the train and that he turned around before the moment of impact.
 When The Dalles Chronicle ran a story about an unnamed homeless man who was struck by a train, the newspaper was inundated with phone calls inquiring whether it was Davis, which the paper later confirmed in a follow-up piece.